AAS 100: Black Intellectual Thought (required for the major in African American Studies)

 AAS 240: Black Art

-Leigh Raiford is Associate Professor of African American Studies at the University of California at Berkeley, where she teaches, researches, writes and curates about race, gender, justice and visuality.
+Leigh Raiford is a Professor of African American Studies at the University of California at Berkeley, where she teaches, researches, writes and curates about race, gender, justice and visuality.
 She is the inaugural director of the Black Studies Collaboratory, a three year project funded by the Andrew W. Mellon Foundation.
 She also serves as affiliate faculty in the Program in American Studies, and the Department of Gender and Women’s Studies.

 Raiford received her PhD from Yale University’s joint program in African American Studies and American Studies in 2003.
 Before arriving at UC-Berkeley in 2004, she was the Woodrow Wilson Postdoctoral Fellow at Duke University’s John Hope Franklin Center for Interdisciplinary and International Studies.
 She is the recipient of fellowships and awards from the American Council of Learned Societies, the Ford Foundation, Volkswagen Foundation (Germany), the Mellon Foundation, the Woodrow Wilson foundation, and the Hellman Family Foundation and has also been a Fulbright Senior Specialist.